Financial Aid

 Priority Dates

-Priority for campus-based funding is given to students who meet certain income eligibility requirements and have submitted their FAFSA to the Central Processor on or before March 15, 2024 for priority consideration.
-The FAFSA becomes available to begin filing October 1 of each year.
-The 2024-2024 FAFSA was delayed in opening until December 2023.
+Priority for campus-based funding is given to students who meet certain income eligibility requirements and have submitted their FAFSA on or before March 15, 2025 for priority consideration.
+The FAFSA typically becomes available to begin filing October 1 of each year.
+The 2025-2026 FAFSA was delayed in opening until December 2024.

 Deadline